claytronics/meld/debug/README.txt

         as well as print out other information like the fact list.

-            The function runBreakPoint acts as a filter that checks to see if a breakpoint was reached and is interted into the VM code.
+            The function runBreakPoint acts as a filter that checks to see if a breakpoint was reached and is inserted into the VM code.

             In MPI debugging mode, the debugger uses the boost interface to send messages across multiple VMs.
 When sending to all nodes, the debugger